Sometimes the road noise is so tremendous that you can’t even talk to your companions. That’s precisely why you should soundproof your car!

 Soundproofing is especially important and necessary if you spend a lot of time in your vehicle.
 It will make your life on the road that much more manageable.
 In this article, we dive into the techniques of soundproofing a car.

-What Causes the Noise in Your Car Cabin
+Main Reasons for Noise in a Car Cabin

-Furthermore, the aerodynamic noise, the noise of the wind resistance, poses a problem both in the interior and the exterior of the car.
+- Wind: The noise of the wind resistance (the aerodynamic noise) poses a problem both in the interior and the exterior of the car.
 This type of noise is usually unavoidable, but it can be reduced to a degree by replacing bad seals, or fixing misaligned car doors and windows.

 The external sound is transmitted in the cabin via direct radiation, vibrations from the engine that rattle windows and doors, and through gaps like door seals and rain gutters.
 Therefore, all those factors should be taken into account when soundproofing your car to reduce in-cabin noise.

-There are several methods of soundproofing.
+There are several methods of soundproofing a car.
 Consider them all before you make your decision.
-Based on how much time and money you want to invest, as well as what kind of outcome you expect, you can choose one of the following methods:
+Based on how much time and money you want to invest, as well as what kind of outcome you expect, you can choose one of the following methods.

 - extremely effective